LazoYoung/LootTableFix/README.md

 ## Link to your project
 Follow these steps to hook this project by your favorite build tools.

+First, you need to install Craftbukkit into your local Maven repository with [BuildTools](https://www.spigotmc.org/threads/buildtools-updates-information.42865/).
+Let's move on.

 ### Maven
 Add repository and dependency to pom.xml in your project:
 ```xml